MileHacker Logo

 Ethical Shopping Guidelines

-Support local artisans and producers directly at markets or small, independent shops.
+Support local artisans and producers directly at local markets or small, independent shops.
 Seek out products made locally ("Fet a Catalunya") to make sure your purchases benefit the community directly.

 Shipping & Customs